ancorasir/ProSoRo/README.md

 ## Hardware

 ProSoRo hardware consists of a metastructure, a camera, LED lights and several 3D-printed parts.
 There are six types of ProSoRos, including cylinder, octagonal prism, quadrangular prism, origami, omni-neck, and dome.
 All ProSoRos are with similar structure and based on the same vision-based proprioception method.
-More building details can be found in [hardware guide](https://sites.google.com/view/prosoro-hardware).
+More building details can be found in [Hardware Guide](https://sites.google.com/view/prosoro-hardware).

 ![Hardware](./assets/img/hardware.jpg)